- 9:00 a.m. - 3:00 p.m.

 - General Economics

 How do you make economics fun for students of all ages?
-With Modeling Clay!
-Whether you want to expose your young students to basic economics, math lessons or grab attention in your upper-level classroom, these popular, activity-based lessons are an ideal way to explore economics.
-Playful Economics is a booklet of 15 innovative economics lessons that use hands-on activities to give your students a solid understanding of key economic principles.
-In each lesson, students use modeling clay to learn economics concepts identified in the National Content Standards in Economics.
+With modeling clay and children’s literature!
+Whether you want to expose your young students to basic economics and math lessons or grab attention in your elementary-level classroom, these popular, activity-based lessons are an ideal way to explore economics.